* Mana Break quickly eats away at Bristleback's small mana pool, preventing him from spamming

 Nyx Assassin, etc. that are constantly moving around the map.

-* Morphling usually has low max health due to shifting strength into agility, which combined with Blast Off's silence will prevent him from using Waveform and
+* Morphling usually has low max health due to shifting strength into agility, which combined with Blast Off's silence will prevent him from using

 Adaptive Strike (Strength), leaving him defenseless and making him an easy target to burst down.